-This is a simple but critical skill.
-You can never “over-plan”.
-In fact, there is great joy in planning and anticipating your trip.
-Use trail guides, maps, the advice in forums, websites, even call Rangers, or hiking clubs.
-If you’re new to backcountry camping find someone who has experience or join a group.
+Planning is a simple but critical skill.
+You can never “over-plan.”
+There is great joy in planning and anticipating your trip.
+Use trail guides, maps, advice in forums, websites, even call Rangers or hiking clubs.
+If you’re new to backcountry camping, find someone who has experience or join a group.

 Maps and Trail Guides